Commerce (BComm (Hons))Back

-In second year students take a combination of compulsory modules and electives.
-The electives allow students to begin to specialise in fields which interest them the most.
+In Year 2 students take a combination of compulsory modules and electives.
+The electives allow students to begin to specialise in fields that interest them the most.

-The compulsory modules include: Introduction to Management Accounting; Intermediate Management Accounting; Economics of Managerial Decision Making; Economics - Production and Costs; Pre-Placement Skills; Business Systems Analysis and Design; Consumer Behaviour; Enterprise Planning and Processes; People and Organisation; Market Research.
+The compulsory modules include Introduction to Management Accounting; Intermediate Management Accounting; Placement Skills and Professional Practice; Economics of Managerial Decision Making; Economics - Production and Costs; IS Analysis and Design for Business; People and Organisation; International Business; Enterprise Planning and Processes; Business Ethics.

-The elective modules include: European Government and Politics; Global Politics; Commercial Law; Principles of Revenue Law; Income Tax Law; Introductory Mathematics for Business II; Methods of Business Statistics.
+The elective modules include Sustainability in Modern Businesses; Global Food Policy; International Politics; European Government and Politics; Commercial Law; Introductory Mathematics for Business; Consumer Behaviour and Sustainable Consumption; Methods of Business Statistics.

-In third year student select one of the following options:
+In Year 3 student select one of the following options: